lemlac/mulem/docs/reference.md

 #### Undefined Type

-There are some cases where the type can't be infered right away in which case the thing gets typed as `undefined`.
+There are some cases where the type can't be infered right away in which case the thing in question gets typed as `undefined`.
 This usually gets resolved eventually, and if it doesn't, the compiler should throw an error.

 Sometimes with FFI, we don't really know nor care what the actual type to a pointer is.
 We just know that it's a pointer to something.
 In that case, we can type it as `^undefined`.
 This pointer type should always be immutable&mdash;i.e. no `^mu undefined`&mdash;and dereferencing it will throw a compile-time error.